Oseec/20MinCoach/README.md

 Retention and Storage Strategy
-Once a log is considered cold storage it'll be transfer to S3.
+Once a log is considered cold storage it'll be transfered to S3.
-The time after the last indexation in order to considered a log cold storage vary for each category.
+The time after the last indexation in order to considered a "log-cold" storage vary for each category.

 | Category     |       Time Until Cold     |
 |--------------|---------------------------|